What Are Leather Uppers in Boots?

 - Protection – One of the main functions of any boot upper is to protect your feet.
 Leather, as a top choice, can keep you dry during light rain and safeguard your feet better than soft, fabric shoes like sneakers.

 - Water resistance – Leather isn’t necessarily waterproof, and some leather will stain easily during even the lightest of sprinkles, but most boot manufacturers use leather that has been waxed or otherwise treated to make them more water-resistant.
 They may not stand up against a torrential downpour, but they will keep your feet relatively dry and warm.
+If you require entirely waterproof boots, check out our Chukka boot, the perfect combination of comfort and style while protecting you from rain or snow.

 - Easy cleaning – Knowing how to clean leather boots is important.
 Most leather can be cleaned without too much difficulty or pre-treated at home with sprays and waxes to avoid unsightly damage.
 Also, the breathability of leather means that it will dry more quickly than some other materials.